Skip to main content

 Lifecycle

-1. Core starts and outputs CORE_PORT=<port> and CORE_AUTH=<secret> to stdout.
+1. Starting with 3.0.0-dev.3, Core always binds an automatically assigned local WebSocket port and outputs CORE_PORT=<port> to stdout.

 3. When the UI closes, it can either keep Core running (minimize to tray) or shut down both processes.